GRONINGEN-MICROBIOME-CENTRE/TransplantLines/README.md

 Feature ~ Cross_sectional_samples + Age  +  BMI + Gender  + Smoking + PPI + Laxatives  + Antitibiotics

+***Calculation of microbiome variance explained by phenotypes***

+The microbiome composition variance explained by phenotypes was calculated by permutational multivariate analysis of variance using distance matrices, implemented in the adonis function for R package vegan (v.2.4-6), using 9999 permutations and a Bray-Curtis distance matrix calculated using relative abundances of microbial species.

+***Immunosuppresive medication analysis***

 We tested five immunosuppressive drugs individually between users and non-users, correcting for surgery, age, sex, BMI, smoking, and the use of proton pump inhibitor (PPI), laxatives and antibiotics using linear models.
 The microbial data contains the rclr-transformed relative abundances of species and pathways.
 The medication contains prednisolone; tacrolimus; mycophenolic acid; azathioprine; and cyclosporin, and five drugs in combination includes cyclosporin and prednisolone; mycophenolic acid, tacrolimus and prednisolone; mycophenolic acid and tacrolimus; tacrolimus and prednisolone; mycophenolic acid and prednisolone.

-***Calculation of microbiome variance explained by phenotypes***

-The microbiome composition variance explained by phenotypes was calculated by permutational multivariate analysis of variance using distance matrices, implemented in the adonis function for R package vegan (v.2.4-6), using 9999 permutations and a Bray-Curtis distance matrix calculated using relative abundances of microbial species.

 ***Log-ratio analysis of species post vs pre-transplantation***

 Using our longitudinal data, we constructed log-ratios comparing each microbial species’ rclr-transformed relative abundance at a time point post-transplantation to its rclr-transformed relative abundance at pre-transplantation.
 These log-ratios were constructed by subtracting each focal species’ average rclr-transformed relative abundances across all post transplantation samples from it’s averaged rclr-transformed relative abundances across all pre transplantation samples.